TrueFit/GildedRose/README.md

 The client is a standard Angular application.
 Standard instructions are in the Client/README.md file.

-From within the client folder, run:
+From within the Client folder, run:
 * npm install
 * ng serve